ehmorris/ecoli-chemotaxis/notes.md

 # Notes 3/23/23

 - [ ] Add methylation: receptors become less sensitive to attractant the more it has
-  - As you move slider up, attractant required to deactive receptor should go up
+  - As you move slider up, attractant required to deactivate receptor should go up
   - But this decays over time, so after N seconds, the amount required to deactivate goes down
   - Attractant also being removed by receptor object (eaten, expired)
 - [ ] Make slider reactive to amount of attractant when it's decreased by automation